puppetlabs/puppet-docs/source/facter/3.6/custom_facts.md

 Sometimes you need to be able to write conditional expressions based on site-specific data that just isn't available via Facter, or perhaps you'd like to include it in a template.

-Since you can't include arbitrary Ruby code in your manifests, the best solution is to add a new fact to Facter.
-These additional facts can then be distributed to Puppet clients and are available for use in manifests and templates, just like any other fact would be.
+Because you can't include arbitrary Ruby code in your manifests, the best solution is to add a new fact to Facter.
+These additional facts can then be distributed to Puppet clients and are available for use in manifests and templates, just like any other fact is.

 > **Note:** Facter 3.0 removed the Ruby implementations of some features and replaced them with a [custom facts API](https://github.com/puppetlabs/facter/blob/master/Extensibility.md#custom-facts-compatibility).
 Any custom fact that requires one of the Ruby files previously stored in `lib/facter/util` fails with an error.
 For more information, see the [Facter 3.0 release notes](../3.0/release_notes.html).